Smurfffy/CountdownNumbersGame_Racket/README.md

 '(- (+ (* 100 (+ 2 2)) 25) 1)
 ```

+### Project Planning
+To keep on top of things while working on this project I kept a list of Todos using github issues which can be seen in this repositroy.
+I created milestones to organise the different objectives I felt I needed to reach.
+I also commited as often as I felt appropriate to avoid losing large amounts of work

 ## How I planned to make this work in Theory
 For this countdown game to work i need to get 6 numbers, a target number and then output all possible solutions.
 First with advice from my lectuerer Ian I went about trying to solve the problem with 2 numbers instead of one.